Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Algorithmic Approach

 \section{Algorithmic Approach}

-This section details the design and implementation of the RL and MPC controllers tested for this study.
-Our approach involved Ibex-RL \cite{mulayim2025physics} with its model-based prior (Differentiable MPC \cite{amos_differentiable_2019} policy) to address the specific challenges of real-world residential HVAC control, particularly focusing on achieving comparability with MPC while ensuring safety and interpretability.
-A high-level overview of the resulting RL controller architecture is presented in Figure \ref{fig:rlandmpc}.
-And pseudocode for each controller is provided in Algorithm \ref{alg:mpc_control} and \ref{alg:rl_control}.
+This section details the design and implementation of the MPC and model-based RL controllers tested for this study.
+We focus on tailoring the Ibex-RL approach \cite{mulayim2025physics} to achieve comparability with MPC while promoting safety and interpretability.
+Figure \ref{fig:rlandmpc} shows a high-level overview of MPC and RL architectures.
+Algorithms \ref{alg:mpc_control} and \ref{alg:rl_control} provide MPC and RL pseudocode.

+As discussed in Section \ref{sec:RLreview}, the boundary between MPC and model-based RL is blurry.
+The MPC variant implemented here and Ibex-RL both use the same thermal circuit model structure.
+However, the MPC variant identifies the model parameters through offline system identification and does not adapt them online.
+Ibex-RL identifies the model parameters (and cost function parameters) through offline imitation learning, then continuously adapts parameters using online learning.

-First, regarding the system dynamics model, Gnu-RL fits abstract state-space matrices (e.g., $A, B_d$ mapping to $F, B_d$ in prior notation) using linear regression, which lacks direct physical meaning, hindering interpretability and direct comparison with physics-based models like those typically used in MPC.
-To overcome this, Ibex-RL integrates an explicit physics-based model structure – specifically, the same 2R1C thermal network model employed by MPC (detailed in Section \ref{sec:system_dynamics_model}) – directly into the RL framework.
-Within the RL controller, the physically meaningful parameters of this model ($\theta_{state}$, such as thermal resistances) are learned end-to-end from data using gradient-based methods, enhancing interpretability and allowing for direct comparison of the learned dynamics with the MPC model's parameters.
+Gnu-RL fits generic system matrices using linear regression, which lacks direct physical meaning, hindering interpretability and direct comparison with physics-based models like those typically used in MPC.
+To overcome this, Ibex-RL uses the same thermal circuit model structure employed by MPC (detailed in Section \ref{sec:system_dynamics_model}) and learns the model parameters ($\theta_{state}$) from data using gradient-based methods.